Salvatore "Ciaschiteddu" Greco: First Mafia War

 The Grecos suspected the brothers Salvatore and Angelo La Barbera of the attack.
-Salvatore La Barbera disappeared on the 17th of January, and the police suspected Greco of ordering the murder.
+Salvatore La Barbera disappeared on 17 January, and the police suspected Greco of ordering the murder.
 Many mafiosi from both the Greco and La Barbera sides were killed in the conflict, but it was later discovered that the war was in fact started by Michele Cavataio, who was hostile to both Grecos and La Barbera and successfully pitted them against one another for his own goals.

-On 30 June 1963 a car bomb exploded near Greco's house in Ciaculli, killing seven police and military officers sent to defuse it after an anonymous phone call.
+On 30 June 1963, a car bomb exploded near Greco's house in Ciaculli, killing seven police and military officers sent to defuse it after an anonymous phone call.
 The outrage over the Ciaculli Massacre changed the Mafia war into a war against the Mafia.
 It prompted the first concerted anti-mafia efforts by the state in post-war Italy.
-The Sicilian Mafia Commission was dissolved and of those mafiosi who had escaped arrest many went abroad.
+The Sicilian Mafia Commission was dissolved and of those mafiosi who had escaped arrest, many went abroad.
 "Ciaschiteddu" Greco fled to Caracas in Venezuela.

 The repression caused by the Ciaculli Massacre disarranged the Sicilian heroin trade to the United States.
 Mafiosi were banned, arrested and incarcerated.
 Control over the trade fell into the hands of a few fugitives: the Greco cousins, Pietro Davì, Tommaso Buscetta and Gaetano Badalamenti.

 On 22 December 1968, "Ciaschiteddu" Greco was sentenced in absentia to four years in prison at the trial against "the 114" in Catanzaro that was a consequence of the Ciaculli Massacre.
-In the appeal he was acquitted.
-In 1973 he received the maximum period of five years of internal banishment at the remote island of Asinara, but he was nowhere to be found.
+In the appeal, he was acquitted.
+In 1973 he received the maximum period of five years of internal banishment on the remote island of Asinara, but he was nowhere to be found.

 In Venezuela

 Meanwhile, in Venezuela Greco formed alliances with the Gambino crime family in New York and the Cuntrera-Caruana Mafia clan from Siculiana (Sicily) to facilitate drug trafficking.

 While he resided in Venezuela, "Ciaschiteddu" Greco still remained an important figure in the internal leadership of Cosa Nostra, for which he travelled to Italy regularly.
 He was involved in the decisions to re-establish the Mafia Commission in 1970, and whether or not to take part in the neo-fascist coup attempt of Junio Valerio Borghese for which Borghese had offered amnesty for Mafia members in prison.
 Cosa Nostra decided not to take part and the attempt was foiled on 8 December 1970.

-In January 1978, an ailing Greco traveled from his home in Venezuela to Italy in an effort to restrain Gaetano Badalamenti, Giuseppe Di Cristina and Salvatore Inzerillo from retaliating against the growing power of the Corleonesi headed by Totò Riina.
+In January 1978, an ailing Greco travelled from his home in Venezuela to Italy in an effort to restrain Gaetano Badalamenti, Giuseppe Di Cristina and Salvatore Inzerillo from retaliating against the growing power of the Corleonesi headed by Totò Riina.
 His efforts were in vain and the struggle was the prelude to the Second Mafia War.

 On 7 March 1978, Greco died in Caracas, Venezuela from cirrhosis of the liver.